 If you have lost a tooth or even several, you do have the option of restoring your smile and your function back to perfection.
-Implants are one of the latest, most permanent tooth restoration solutions available.
+Dental implants are one of the latest, most permanent tooth restoration solutions available.

 The traditional method of replacing a missing tooth involves anchoring a bridge to the teeth on either side of the space.
 Those teeth must be crowned, and that requires reducing or grinding down otherwise healthy tooth structure.
 However, an implant is a free-standing artificial tooth.
-Placement of an implant does not damage the adjoining teeth.
+Placement of dental implants does not damage the adjoining teeth.

 Following a consultation and thorough examination, Dr. Tim Kelly will consider whether an implant is the appropriate treatment for you.
 We will x-ray the area in need of treatment to determine if the bone density is adequate to support the implant.
 We may suggest a 3-D imaging cone beam scan that will give us the pertinent information of where your nerves are.
 If the nerves are not pinpointed, this may lead to some complications of the implant procedure.